Texts

 Target

-From the target screen, you can specify the audience for your broadcast, filtering or excluding users by their geographic location, lists, groups, past actions, donor status and more.
+From the target screen, you can specify the audience for your broadcast, filtering or excluding users by their geographic location, groups, past actions, donor status and more.
 You can also set a limit and order.

 Texting targeting works like the ActionKit mailer, and the underlying mechanisms are the same.
 Read more about how our targeting system works at Target.